junfrankli/Cornell-Conversational-Analysis-Toolkit/datasets/PersuasionForGood/README.md

 * id: index of the utterance
 * user: the user who authored the utterance
 * root: index of the conversation root of the utterance
-* reply_to: index of the utterance to which this utterance replies to (None if the utterance is not a reply)
+* reply_to: index of the utterance to which this utterance replies to (None if the utterance is the first utterance in a conversation.)
 * text: textual content of the utterance

 Metadata for utterances include:

 * dialogue_idx: index of the dialogue from which this utterance occurs
-* role: whether the utterance is spoken by the persuader or persuadee
+* role: whether the utterance is spoken by the persuader ("0") or persuadee ("1")
 * num_turns: The particular turn in which this utterance occurs in the dialogue

 ## Conversational-level information